Maka-Jokhadze/Maka-Jokhadze/README.md

 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Google Advanced Data Analytics Professional Course
 - 💞️ I’m looking to become an intern data analyst at a fast-paced company
-- 📫 How to reach me :
+- 📫 How to reach me :- maka.jokhadze111@gmail.com
-- maka.jokhadze111@gmail.com
 -  LinkedIn Profile :
 -  www.linkedin.com/in/maka-jokhadze-8a5002303
-- 😄 Pronouns: loyal and smart
-- ⚡ Fun fact: love my cat FIFA